f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--rendering-backend=<auto|egl|osmesa|glx|wgl>` (_string_, default: `auto`)

 Rendering backend to load, `auto` means to let F3D pick the correct one for you depending on your system capabilities.
-Use `egl` or `osmesa` on linux to force headless rendering.
+Use `egl` or `osmesa` on Linux to force headless rendering.

 ### `-D`, `--define=<libf3d.option=value>` (_special_)